bekiraycibin/ciceksepeti-test-scenarios/Manual-test-cases.md

 - Given User Go to Login Page with "EN" Language
 - When  User types "Test-user@gmail.com" in E-mail Field
 - And   User types "Test123" in Password Field and push Enter
-- Then  User Sees Green Ticks in E-mail and Password Fields
 - Then  User Signs In as Successfully

 ### Scenario-2 : Success Sign In With Facebook Account